NINDS CDE Notice of Copyright

 |Scoring and Psychometric Properties||

-Psychometric Properties: This measure has good psychometric properties, is widely used, translated into multiple languages, has multiple forms, and is in the public domain.
+Psychometric Properties: This measure has good psychometric properties, is widely used, has been translated into multiple languages, has multiple forms, and is in the public domain.
 It is a legacy measure for the NIH Toolbox Episodic Memory subdomain.

-The advantages of the RAVLT include costs (in the public domain) and its purported greater sensitivity than the CVLT to lateralized temporal lobe seizure onset.
+Strengths: The advantages of the RAVLT include costs (in the public domain) and its purported greater sensitivity than the CVLT to lateralized temporal lobe seizure onset.
 The RAVLT has been translated into multiple languages including Spanish (Los Angeles Auditory Verbal Learning Test), which facilitates its use across a wider segment of the population not only in the US, but to compare across studies from other nations.
 The RAVLT has been widely used to characterize verbal memory in epilepsy patient series.

-The primarily disadvantage of the AVLT is its normative information, with a variety of "norms" appearing in different contexts.
+Weaknesses: The primarily disadvantage of the AVLT is its normative information, with a variety of "norms" appearing in different contexts.
 Although meta-norms are available, the norms were not obtained in a systematic fashion such as with tests from formal test publishers.

 There is no universally agreed upon recognition format for the procedure.
 The committee has selected one to permit consistency across studies, although there are also discussions to create a new recognition form due to certain limitations of current recognition approaches.